 Storage

-They can be stored in a closed container at room temperature for a few days, and to make them taste fresh again, you can put them back in the air fryer or oven at 392°F for a couple of minutes.
+They can be stored in a closed container at room temperature for a few days.
+To bring them back to their just-baked state you can reheat them in the air fryer or oven at 392°F for a couple of minutes.

-No, not all oat flakes are gluten-free as they are often processed in facilities where products containing gluten are also handled.
-Therefore, you need to ensure that you purchase oat flakes certified for celiacs.
-If you don’t have a gluten issue, you can use any supermarket product.
+No, not all oats are gluten-free because they are often produced in facilities where products containing gluten are also processed.
+So you must make sure to buy oats certified for celiacs.
+If you don’t have issues with gluten, you can use any supermarket product.